 Another gentle reminder that breathing, meditation, a good night’s sleep, and exercise are simple, immediate, and affordable ways to prevent and heal burnout.

-And if you’ve tried these things, and you’re still experiencing the symptoms of burnout, perhaps it’s time to consider a different path.
-Here’s a helpful resource to help you identify some possibilities that could lower your stress levels and improve your overall sense of balance: 25 Low Stress Jobs For People With Anxiety
+And if you’ve tried these things, and you’re still experiencing the symptoms of burnout, perhaps it’s time to consider a different approach to life and work.

-If your inner wisdom is saying that you need some help healing your burnout or choosing a different path, click here to find out what my services can do for you.
+If your inner wisdom is saying that you need some help healing your burnout or choosing a different approach, click here to find out what my services can do for you.